-r.
-This board shall consist of the superintendant of the works, as president, and twelve other members, of which twelve the grand master shall nominate six, at the quarterly communication in June, and the grand lodge shall, on the same day, elect the other six from among the actual masters of lodges; and they, together with the grand master, deputy grand master, and grand wardens of the year, shall constitute the board.
-One third of the members at least shall go out of office annually.
+1. This board shall consist of a president and twelve other members; the president and six of the members shall be nominated annually by the grand master, at the quarterly communication in June, and the grand lodge shall, on the same day, elect the other six, from among the actual masters of lodges; and they, together with the grand master, deputy grand master, and the grand wardens of the year, shall constitute the board: one-third of the members at least must go out of office annually.
 From the members thus appointed the board shall elect a vice-president.